 An additional 600 appointments will be available during the week and 240 at the weekends.
-There will also be a nurse led wound dressing clinic available three days a week.

 To get an appointment at one of the hubs, call your GP practice.
 If your need is urgent and there is no appointment available in your practice, you will be offered an appointment at one of the hubs (you will still be registered with your practice).
 Hubs are located in Beckenham, central Bromley and Orpington.
 If you need to see a GP urgently when your practice is closed please call 111.